ovh/docs/pages/platform/integrations/prefect_tuto_03_ai_pipeline/guide.en-gb.md

 Object storage is the most common and powerful solution to easily store data.
 OVHcloud object storage offers are natevily compliant with S3 protocol.

-Here, we will first generate credentials allowing us to manage S3 buckets and data over API.
+First, we will generate credentials allowing us to manage S3 buckets and data over API.
 Follow our [S3 official documentaiton for credentials here](https://docs.ovh.com/gb/en/storage/object-storage/s3/identity-and-access-management/).
 Keep the access key and the secret key, we will need them later.

-Ok, now let's synchronize our S3 credentials with the boto3 client.
+Next, let's synchronize our S3 credentials with the boto3 client.
 To do this, we have to create a folder and two files in it.
-To configurate the boto3 client, I suggest you to follow this part of the [tutorial](/pages/cloud/storage/object_storage/s3_getting_started_with_object_storage#configuration).
-Once the two files are created and you fill them with your credentials, we can start coding and create our S3 object storage with a Prefect flow !
+To configurate the boto3 client, we recommend following this [part](/pages/cloud/storage/object_storage/s3_getting_started_with_object_storage#configuration) of the tutorial.
+Once the two files are created and you have filled them with your credentials, we can start coding and create our S3 object storage with a Prefect flow.

-To create a S3 object storage, we must provide With the [SDK OVHcloud](https://github.com/ovh/python-ovh), we can easily communicate with the OVHcloud's API.
-To interact with S3 object container, we must use a S3 protocol.
-OVHcloud don't provide this protocol yet but The [boto3 library](https://github.com/boto/boto3) provides it.
+To create an S3 object storage, we must provide With the [SDK OVHcloud](https://github.com/ovh/python-ovh), we can easily communicate with the OVHcloud's API.
+To interact with an S3 object container, we must use an S3 protocol.
+OVHcloud does not provide this protocol yet, but [The boto3 library](https://github.com/boto/boto3) does.
 The boto3 SDK is the Amazon Web Services (AWS) Software Development Kit (SDK) for Python, which allows Python developers to write software that makes use of services like S3 containers.
-It provides a low-level interface to many of the services, as well as higher-level abstractions that make it easier to work with those services.
+It provides a low-level interface to many of the services, as well as higher-level abstractions that facilitate working with these services.

-We need some credentials to use this protocol.
-You can get your credentials as S3 users.
-You can create them on the OVHcloud control panel, in your public cloud project in the object storage tab.
-If you want to know more about this credentials,
+We require certain credentials to use this protocol.
+You can get these credentials as S3 users.
+You can create them in the OVHcloud control panel, go to your public cloud project and open the object storage tab.
+To know more about these credentials, consult this [guide](/pages/cloud/storage/object_storage/s3_identity_access_management).

 ### Create environments variables inside our Prefect Cloud workspace.

 Before starting our flows, a best practice is to use environments variables, avoiding hard-coded and unsafe parameters.
-Instead of storing them in a `.env` file, we can do this directly on the prefect cloud UI.
+Instead of storing them in a `.env` file, we can do this directly on the Prefect cloud UI.
 In Prefect, variables enable you to store and reuse non-sensitive bits of data, such as configuration information.
 Variables are named, mutable string values, much like environment variables.
 Variables are scoped to a Prefect Server instance or a single workspace in Prefect Cloud.
-To find more information, you can go directly on their [official website](https://docs.prefect.io/latest/concepts/variables/).
+For more information, you can consult their [official website](https://docs.prefect.io/latest/concepts/variables/) directly.

 For this pipeline, we will create 9 variables.
-Most of them are for your S3 access key or also your credentials for the OVHcloud API.
+Most of them are for your S3 access key or your credentials for the OVHcloud API.

-Go to Prefect Cloud interface, and create the 9 variables with their UI. :
+Go to Prefect Cloud interface, and create the 9 variables with their UI:

 - app_endpoint = the endpoint of the OVHcloud API.
 It can be the European endpoint for example.
 - app_key = your application key to access the OVHcloud API's.